94kunal/Robot-Framework-Automation/README.md

 This is an example to create keywords from python libraries and executing Test Cases through Robot Framework.

+The example uses a Yaml file as Bank Account details and we have test cases to update, withdraw and view account details of different Account Holders.
+The example alos includes a sqlite code which creates a database and We can create different accounts and update, withdraw or view details of different Account Holders.

+All the Test cases are executed through robot framework.

 **Prerequisites**

 Please install the following python libraries to use and run the code: